St Lawrence Nurseries

 Blueberries like a well-drained, highly acid soil with access to plenty

 of water.
-Highbush blueberry bogs in nature are wet enough to make
+Naturally-occuring highbush blueberry bogs are wet enough to

-your sneakers squish while you are picking berries, but each bush is “high
+make your sneakers squish while you are picking berries, but each bush

-and dry” on a hummock of higher ground composed of soil, sphagnum moss
+is “high and dry” on a hummock of higher ground composed of soil, sphagnum

-and organic matter.
-Abundant water, especially important during fruit enlargment,
+moss and organic matter.
+Abundant water, especially important during fruit

-is readily available, but the plant roots are not drowning.
-At the
+enlargment, is readily available, but the plant roots are not drowning.

-other end of the spectrum, the wild lowbush blueberry grows in sandy, often
+At the other end of the spectrum, the wild lowbush blueberry grows in sandy,

-dry soils.
-Where the sand is close to the water table, berries flourish
+often dry soils.
+Where the sand is close to the water table, berries

-annually, but in the drier uplands, good lowbush berry seasons depend on
+flourish annually, but in the drier uplands, good lowbush berry seasons

-local rainfall.
-Insufficent rain will result in berries that shrivel or
+depend on local rainfall.
+Insufficent rain will result in berries that

-fail to reach full size during the fruiting season.
-Wild berries
+shrivel or fail to reach full size during the fruiting season.
+Wild

 A highly acid bog or upland dune patch is annually endowed with leaves